mickfuzz/phd4/_posts/thesis_chapters/2024-9-3-TheoreticalFramework.md

 Sandoval notes diverse methods at use [-@sandoval_conjecture_2014], but notes the alignment of approaches within DBR namely, "the joint pursuit of practical improvement and theoretical refinement; cycles of design, enactment, analysis, and revision; and attempts to link processes of enactment to outcomes of interest". -->

-**Context and culture of learning science research**

-O'Neill [-@oneill_understanding_2016] also outlines The causes of this state of affairs.
-In particular, he outlines the myth of the heroic researcher/ designer who drives change and updates the proposed learning design in the face of adversity stems from a need to report successes within the time span of research funding awards.

-Penuel [-@penuel_emerging_2014] describes design based researchers as an appropriately eclectic in methodical as a way of flexibly responding to context,

-There are calls for more formalisation and engagement with a current lack in of terms of elucidation of design process, and factors influencing design process [@ormel_researchpractice_2012; @mckenney_systematic_2013].

 <!--

 Engeström and Sannino consistently argue for the concepts of double stimulation and rising to the concrete to be applied to research interventions in this domain.
 These concepts are explored shortly.
 However, before doing so, t -->

-### Outline of the guiding principles and approaches  of DBR and formative interventions

-**Utility**

-One of the key motivations of DBR approach is to produce educational research that has a high utility for practitioners through developing theory that is rooted in contextual practice and which can produce new pedagogies and resources [@cobb_design_2003].

 <!-- **This section addresses concepts common to DBR, and interventions of CHAT.
 The aim is to identify a working definition and terminology suitable for this study.** -->
 <!-- For a summary of DBR approaches well aligned to a sociocultural approach see Hoadley and Campos THAT IS NOT THE FOCUS OF THE ARTICLE [@hoadley_design-based_2022] -->

 <!-- COMMENT ON UTILITY - NEED TO BE CLEAR AND PERHAPS MOVED.
 Indeed, there is a strength in the flexibility if approach, for the purposes of this study.
 Allowing me to draw on useful techniques used in relevant context, and to align the process with underlying guiding theory of AT. -->
 <!-- The broad alignment of DBR and the CHAT in terms of ethos and processes has been explored, including in special editions of journals[-@penuel_emerging_2014] -->

 <!-- The following section explores key similarities and distinctions in the application of principles shared by both design based research and formative interventions using CHAT.
 To help explore these principles, this section describes some of the fault-lines in the theoretical debates surrounding the methods of DBR and formative interventions. -->